munoz0raul/arduino-demo/arduino-voice-webui/README.md

 - **Auto-reset timer** (10 seconds) for automatic state cleanup
 - **Python environment** with audio processing libraries

-This allows you to run voice recognition **directly on the Arduino Uno R4's Linux core (MPU)** without external cloud services or internet connectivity.
+This allows you to run voice recognition **directly on the Arduino Uno Q's Linux core (MPU)** without external cloud services or internet connectivity.

 ---